 If the elements can be established, then the portion of the possessed property will have been adverse possessed and title will be in the claimant; they will own the possessed property.

 A prescriptive easement, on the other hand, arises when a claimant has used someone elses's property for a specific purpose.
 These can often be roadways, driveways or walkways.

 For a court to find a prescriptive easement, the claimant must show (1) that the claimant used the land in an “open” and “notorious” manner, (2) the use was “continuous” or “uninterrupted,” (3) the use occurred over a “uniform route,” (4) the use was “adverse” to the landowner, and (5) the use occurred “with the knowledge of such owner at a time when he was able in law to assert and enforce his rights.”

-The distinction is critical and has far reaching implications.
+The distinction between the two is critical and has far reaching implications.
 Adverse possession will result in new boundary lines.
-The adverse possessor’s use of the property will not be limited.
 A prescriptive easement, on the other hand, will leave the original boundaries in place and the possessor's use will be limited to the activity that gave rise to the prescriptive easement.

 The distinction is also important be because courts take different approaches when considering the evidence and whether the specific elements are met.

 When considering a claim of adverse possession, there is a presumption that the true owner has possession, and the party claiming adverse possession thus bears the burden of proving the necessary elements by a preponderance of the evidence.